yugismop/forumorg/README.md

 - Flask-Babel: used to indicate which strings needs to be translated (surrounded with `_('STRING')`)
 - PhraseApp: provides a nice UI to translate the strings

-You can cet familiar with the process [by following this tutorial](https://phraseapp.com/blog/posts/python-localization-flask-applications/).
+You can get familiar with the process [by following this tutorial](https://phraseapp.com/blog/posts/python-localization-flask-applications/).

 ## Contributions